pavelhromada/OpenVirtualKeyboard/README.md

 * follows input method hints (different layouts for alphabet, dial, digits, numbers or symbols)
 * key preview and key alternatives preview bubbles
 * customization of style (every single key type can be customized)
-* customization of layouts (add your own custom styles or different language layouts)
+* customization of layouts (add your own custom layouts or different language layouts)
 * auto uppercase when new sentence starts (follows Qt::ImhNoAutoUppercase hint)
 * roll out animation of keyboard panel (can be turned on/off)
 * keyboard panel in own window or injected into focused application window (configurable feature)